It is against the law to discriminate against someone because of:

-Disability: A person has a disability if he/she has a physical or mental impairment which has substantial and long term adverse effects on the person's ability to carry out normal day-to-day activities.
-Long term means twelve months or more.
-It includes conditions for example as severe disfigurement, MS, cancer and HIV.
+A person has a disability if she or he has a physical or mental impairment which has a substantial and long-term adverse effect on that person's ability to carry out normal day-to-day activities.

-Pregnancy and maternity: Pregnancy is the condition of being pregnant or expecting a baby.
+Pregnancy is the condition of being pregnant or expecting a baby.
 Maternity refers to the period after the birth, and is linked to maternity leave in the employment context.
-In the non-work context, protection against maternity discrimination is for 26 weeks after giving birth, and this includes treating a woman favorably because she is breast feeding.

-Race: It refers to an individual or group of people by their race, colour, and nationality (including citizenship) ethnic origins or national origins.
-A Minister may determine that caste discrimination is also covered by the Equality Act (2010)
+Refers to the protected characteristic of race.
+It refers to a group of people defined by their race, colour, and nationality (including citizenship) ethnic or national origins.

-Sexual orientation: whether a person's sexual attraction is towards their own sex (gay or lesbian), the opposite sex (heterosexual/straight) or both sexes (bisexual)
+Whether a person's sexual attraction is towards their own sex, the opposite sex or to both sexes.